Federal Communications Commission fines of The Howard Stern Show: 1995–98: Infinity settles with the FCC

 In a turn of events, a settlement was reached between Infinity and the FCC that dismissed all outstanding indecency cases on September 1, 1995.
 Infinity agreed to make two payments totaling $1.715 million to the United States Treasury as a "voluntary contribution" while its five indecency NALs were cleared from the FCC's record.
 An additional $9,000 was given to settle all pending complaints.
 Though Infinity admitted no wrongdoing in the agreement, Stern accused the FCC of extortion, and called the payout "the biggest shakedown in history ... the bullies have won.
 I lost.
 That means we all lost."
 Stern, however, praised his employer.
 "They fought as long as they could.
 Honestly, I don't know what I would have done in their shoes ... they got jerked around plenty."
 With its clean record with the FCC, Infinity announced on September 22, 1995 the purchase of seven radio stations owned by Alliance Broadcasting for $275 million that expanded its number of outlets to 34.
 The Howard Stern Show was syndicated to 26 stations across the country by December 1995.

 Following Infinity's settlement with the FCC, a series of smaller NALs were issued.
 Benchmark Communications, the licensee of show affiliate WVGO in Richmond, Virginia, was fined $10,000 in October 1996 for two broadcasts.
 The first involved the discussion of a sexual encounter between Stern and his wife from October 23, 1995, while the second concerned a segment from June 3, 1996 whereby the father of pornographic actress Jenna Jameson identified his daughter's vagina from a selection of photographs.
 Benchmark found the forfeiture excessive, and argued that it had maintained a history of compliance with the indecency rules.
 In 1997, the FCC reduced the penalty to $6,000 and was paid off.
 EZ Communications paid a $12,000 NAL issued April 1997 for six indecency violations on WEZB in New Orleans, two of which originated from The Howard Stern Show — the Jameson photograph segment and a discussion that referred to rectal bleeding from March 7, 1996.
 In June 1997, Infinity received its first NAL since its 1995 settlement of $6,000 for airing the October 23, 1995, March 7 and June 3, 1996 broadcasts on WXRK in New York City.
 However, the FCC dismissed the forfeiture as a "significant amount of time" had passed since the shows at issue had aired.

 In June 1998, Eagle Radio was fined $2,000 for a discussion about soiled female underwear from September 30, 1993 on KEGL in Dallas, Texas.
 That month, Clear Channel Communications received a $6,000 NAL for three of Stern's broadcasts from February 7, 14 and April 25, 1997 on KKND in New Orleans.
-Transcripts of the offending material cited talk of college hazing that involved a pig, vaginas and a web site on bestiality.
+Transcripts of the offending material cited talk of college hazing that involved a pig, vaginas, and a website on bestiality.
 Both companies paid off their respective fines.